epfl-ada/ada-2020-project-milestone-p3-p3_/README.md

 ## Title: Investigating Friendships across Time and Space

 ### Abstract
-While the original publication explored human mobility in building models in respect to social connection and time, the goal of our creative extension is to turn the tables: we want to inspect how properties of friendship networks differ in respect to the location where an individual resides and the time of the year.
+While the original publication explored human mobility in building models with respect to social connection and time, the goal of our creative extension is to turn the tables: we want to inspect how properties of friendship networks differ with respect to the location where an individual resides and the time of the year.
 Similar to milestone 2, we will assign a home location to each user within the **Gowalla** and **Brightkite** data sets that the original publication used.
 Using these home locations, we are then able to differentiate individuals based on the country and the city they reside in.
 Using this split, we will investigate different characteristics of each individual social network; this includes the amount of friends individuals have and the frequency of visiting friends.
 Additionally, it is our goal to detect certain sub-networks within these huge friendship networks that correspond to a group of friends.
-Finally, if time allows it, we want to investigate how strong the interconnection (in respect to inter-country friendships) between countries is, and whether they depend on characteristics such as the spoken languages and the practiced religions.
+Finally, if time allows it, we want to investigate how strong the interconnection (with respect to inter-country friendships) between countries is, and whether they depend on characteristics such as the spoken languages and the practiced religions.

 ### Research Questions